-Transfer courses from regionally accredited institutions with C- grades or above will be accepted by College of the Ozarks provided that they are not vocational or remedial courses.
+Transfer courses with D grades or above from regionally accredited institutions will be accepted by College of the Ozarks.
 Transcripts are evaluated by the Registrar.
 If the student believes a transfer course has not been correctly evaluated, an appeal may be made to the Registrar, the appropriate Division Chair, the Dean of the College, and if deemed necessary, to the Academic Standards Committee.
-Transfer courses with grades of D and F will be counted in figuring cumulative grade averages but will not count toward C of O graduation requirements.
+Transfer courses with grades of F will be counted in figuring cumulative grade averages but will not count toward C of O graduation requirements.
 Transfer courses which are equivalent in credit and emphasis to our General Education requirements will be accepted.
 For example, any three-credit literature course in American or World Literature will satisfy the requirement for Literature in the General Education program.
 College of the Ozarks does not accept as upper division hours courses from community/technical colleges.
 Transfer courses will not be accepted during the last 30 hours without prior approval of the Dean of the College.
 Students should also seek prior approval of the academic department for courses to be used as a requirement of the major.

-AP (Advanced Placement) or CLEP (College Level Examination Program): Students who have completed advanced Placement testing or College Level Examination Program should check the College website under Transfer Credits or contact the Registrar’s office regarding course credit.
+AP (Advanced Placement) or CLEP (College Level Examination Program): Students who have completed advanced Placement testing or College Level Examination Program should contact the Registrar’s Office regarding course credit.

-An Associate in Arts degree from a fully accredited college or university will fulfill the General Education requirements of this college, with the exception that each student must fulfill the required six hours of Biblical and Theological Studies (BTS 183CC and BTS 383CC ).
+An Associate in Arts degree from a fully accredited college or university will fulfill the General Education requirements of this college, with the exception that each student must fulfill the required six hours of religion and all upper division General Education courses.
 The AA degree does not automatically fulfill the BA or BS distinction.
 The AA degree must be completed and verified prior to attempting the last 30 hours.
 Associate in Science degrees and Associate in Applied Science degrees do not automatically meet the General Education requirements of this college.
 Transfer students must complete a minimum of 45 credit hours at College of the Ozarks.
 At least 12 credit hours must be in the major field, including nine upper division hours.
 Exceptions may be made with the approval of the Dean of the College.

-A student eligible to receive VA educational benefits can obtain information concerning educational benefits from the Registrar’s Office.
-To avoid delay of the monthly payment, the veteran should file for a certificate of eligibility before the beginning of the first semester.
+A Veteran of the Armed Forces can obtain information concerning educational benefits from the Registrar’s Office.
+To avoid delay of the monthly payment, the veteran should file for a certificate of eligibility before the beginning of the first term.
 Advanced standing credit for educational experiences during military service will be granted according to the recommendations of the American Council on Education, except in the case of the General Educational Development (GED) test, for which no credit is granted.
 The required physical education courses will be waived for veterans who have completed basic training.
 However, no credit will be awarded.
 A Veteran has thirty days from the first day of classes to drop a class.
 After that time period, the student will be required to reimburse the Veterans Administration for any monies awarded.

 Withdrawing from College

 A student wishing to withdraw from college either during the semester or between semesters should follow the withdrawal policy and procedure on the Campusweb or C of O Web site.
 The procedure needs to be followed in order for the student to leave college in good standing.
 Charges/refunds (see “Costs and Financial Aid ”) will be determined at the date of the withdrawal; all responsibility of the College for the student is terminated at the time the student is dropped from the College roster.
 The College reserves the right to dismiss students who fail to do satisfactory work, or who do not cooperate with the College’s official policies.